Lost your hunter education card or need a copy of your card? Click here.

 Alabama’s hunter education program helps keep hunting safe and enjoyable.
 The program covers the skills, regulations and responsibilities of hunting, and wildlife conservation that help to secure our hunting heritage.
 If you were born on or after August 1, 1977, you must complete an approved hunter education program before being eligible to hunt (see exceptions below)* Alabama has two hunter education options: a traditional course with a written test or an Internet course.
 Don't wait, start today!

 *Now there is a new opportunity for obtaining your hunter education certification - an all online option.
 The online courses feature the best hunting safety videos available, along with interactive learning excercises and games, and comprehensive hunter education content to provide you with the knowledge and skills necessary to become a safe and responsible hunter.
 The internet course providers do charge a fee for the online option.

 There are two ways to obtain your hunter education class as described below.
 An in-person class, also called a traditional class, or an all online internet option.
 Either option fulfills the hunter education requirement needed to purchase your hunting license.

-Traditional Hunter Education course
+Traditional Hunter Education course (In person classes)

 The traditional hunter education course is a minimum 8 hours of instruction plus a written examination.
 The course is taught by Alabama Division of Wildlife and Freshwater Fisheries personnel and volunteer instructors to participants 10 years of age and older and is offered free of charge.
-The course includes but is not limited to firearms safety and handling, responsible hunting and hunter ethics, wildlife laws, wildlife management and identification, archery, muzzleloading, first aid, survival, and game care.
+The course includes but is not limited to firearms safety and handling, responsible hunting and hunter ethics, wildlife laws, wildlife management and identification, archery, muzzleloading, first aid, survival and game care.